benkour/AUGUR/README.md

 **Tested Configuration**:

 - Operating System: Ubuntu 22.04 (jammy)
-- Kardware: Maybe GPU/CPU or benchmarking ideas?
-- IDE: Visual Studio Code (Optional)
+- IDE: Visual Studio Code

 **Note**: As a rule, everything should work on other systems as well but we cant guarantee it.